Top Hair Loss Causes in Women

 As a woman, you’re probably used to accidentally pulling out a good amount of hair each day, especially if you have long hair that you like to tie up in a ponytail or bun.
 In fact, according to statistics, most people lose between 50 and 100 individual hairs per day through regular grooming activities.

-If you notice a loose hair on your pillow or your sink every once in a while, you probably have nothing to worry about.
-However, if you’re noticing an increased amount of hair on your hairbrush and around your house, it may be cause for concern.
+If you notice loose hair on your pillow or your sink every once in a while, you probably have nothing to worry about.
+However, if you’re noticing an increase in the amount of hair on your hairbrush and around your house, you should be concerned.
+This is why it is important to begin self-care at a young age.
+Hair loss and other skin-related issues are sometimes the results of simple negligence in the early stages.
+To avoid such situations, it is better to invest in dependable Self-care products for women that can help with future issues such as hair loss, acne, or dry skin conditions.

 Hair Loss in Women: Common Causes and Treatments